yuja/qmluic/docs/language.md

 Notable differences are:

-* No implicit type conversion (except for object upcasting.)
+* No implicit type conversion (except for object upcasting on assignment.)
 * Integer and floating point are distinct types.
 * Integer division returns an integer.